ShizukaDonaghue/serene-meditation/README.md

 ### User Stories
 As a user,
 * I would like the website to be visually appealing and gives me a sense of peace and calm.
+* I would like to be able to navigate easily through the website.
 * I would like to understand what meditation is and its benefits.
 * I would like to be able to learn meditation techniques and how to get started.
 * I would like to be inspired to start meditation.